parkerhdavis/Seria/README.md

 ## The Seria Solution

 Seria sits directly on top of your data files. no import/export step, no conversion, no duplication.
-Your data file stays the single source of truth while you view and edit it through a rich cellular editor and multi-modal rendered views (what I call Prints) that accommodate far more ways writers actually think.
+Your data file stays the single source of truth while you view and edit it through a rich cellular editor and multimodal rendered views (what I call Prints) that accommodate far more ways writers actually think.

 ### Feature Comparison